wang-chonghuan/kubernetes_postgresql_operator/README.md

 Pgpool2,
 Prometheus.

-# Secondary tech stack:
-FastAPI,
-React,
-MongoDB,
-GPT4.

 # Research
-This project serves as an example of my dissertation: A systematic approach to deploying high availability stateful microservices on Kubernetes.
+This project serves as an example of my Master dissertation: "Database per Service Kubernetes Operator: A Systematic Approach for Deploying Stateful Microservices with Auto-Scaling by GPT-4"